Eva-Kuk/smoothie-lovers/TESTING.md

 ---
-- The website has been tested by using [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools) and also on [Am I Responsive](http://ami.responsivedesign.is/) and [Responsinator](http://www.responsinator.com/) on a number of devices with varying screen dimensions, for both portraits and landscape including iPhone 5/SE, iPhone 6/7/8, iPhone 6/7/8 plus, iPhone 11, iPad, iPad Pro, Moto G4, Galaxy S5, Surface Duo, Galaxy Fold, Widescreen Laptop and Desktop PC, iPad landscape · width: 1024px,  iPhone 6-8 Plump landscape · width: 736px ,iPhone 6-8 landscape · width: 667px, Android (Pixel 2) landscape · width: 684px, iPhone expensive landscape · width: 734px
+- The website has been tested by using [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools) and also on [Am I Responsive](http://ami.responsivedesign.is/) and [Responsinator](http://www.responsinator.com/) on a number of devices with varying screen dimensions, for both portrait and landscape views, including iPhone 5/SE, iPhone 6/7/8, iPhone 6/7/8 plus, iPhone 11, iPad, iPad Pro, Moto G4, Galaxy S5, Surface Duo, Galaxy Fold, Widescreen Laptop and Desktop PC, iPad landscape · width: 1024px,  iPhone 6-8 Plump landscape · width: 736px ,iPhone 6-8 landscape · width: 667px, Android (Pixel 2) landscape · width: 684px, iPhone expensive landscape · width: 734px

-- The website was also tested on real devices both portrait and landscape.
-The result on the other browsers was satisfying:
+- The website was also tested on real devices in both portrait and landscape view.
+The results with other browsers were satisfying:
     - Samung Galaxy S6/S7/S8/S10/S20.
     - Samsung Galaxy Tablet.

- **Encountered problems while testing the site on different devices** Issue with displaying the Contact, Login and Register forms on Landscape Devices
+ **Encountered problems while testing the site on different devices**

+ Issue with displaying the Contact, Login and Register forms on Landscape Devices

  **BEFORE**

 ![landscape issue](wireframes/testing/landscape-issue.jpg)

-**BEFORE**
+**AFTER**

 ![landscape issue fix](wireframes/testing/landscape-issue-fix.png)